Milchreis/NetPetcam/Readme.md

 To run this program correctly you need the following things:

  - Java Runtime Environment 8 (JRE-8) or higher
- - Dropbox-account and an access-token (don't worry is free and easy :))
+ - Dropbox-account and an access-token (don't worry is free and easy, look [here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/))
  - Webcam or Rapsberry Pi + Pi-Cam
  - Pets :-)